-Hair loss represents a distressing issue affecting a large portion of the population, including up to 85% of males and 40% of females.
+Hair loss represents a distressing issue affecting a large portion of the population, including up to 85% of males and 40% of females, and its incidence increases with age for both sexes.
 Though many causes of hair loss exist, by far the most common etiology is androgenic alopecia (AGA), an androgen-sensitive pattern of hair loss that affects both men and women.
 Indeed, non-surgical modalities exist which may halt the progression of androgenic alopecia and even help grow new hairs (i.e., minoxidil, finasteride, dutasteride, low-level laser light therapy, platelet-rich plasma, adenosine, ketoconazole) Nevertheless, recent advancements in surgical hair restoration have made hair transplantation (HT) an increasingly effective, safe, and reliable way for patients distressed by androgenic alopecia to regain a more youthful and natural appearance of their hair.

-It remains important to understand the relevant anatomy and physiology to maximize the outcomes of hair transplantation.
+It is essential to understand the relevant anatomy and physiology of hair, and the hair cycle, in order to maximize the outcomes of hair transplantation.
 Key elements in hair restoration include:

 Scalp Hair Growth cycle:

-Androgenetic alopecia (AGA) – the most common etiology of hair loss wherein androgenetic effects, namely testosterone and dihydrotestosterone (DHT), disrupt the growth cycle (anagen to telogen ratio decreases).
-The hallmark characteristics include thinning and subsequent miniaturization of terminal hairs to vellus hairs.
+Androgenetic alopecia (AGA) – the most common etiology of hair loss wherein androgenetic effects, namely testosterone and dihydrotestosterone (DHT), disrupt the growth cycle (the anagen to telogen ratio decreases).
+Hallmark characteristics of AGA include thinning and subsequent miniaturization of terminal hairs to vellus hairs.

 Donor site: the non-alopecic areas (not influenced by androgenic alopecia) where donor terminal hairs can be harvested for implantation.
 The safe donor site of the scalp lies in the mid-occipital region between the upper and lower occipital protuberances.
-In general, there are 65 to 85 FUs per squared centimeter (cm) in the occipital donor scalp.
+In general, there are 65 to 85 FUs per square centimeter (cm) in the occipital donor scalp.
 Of note, hairs are finer in the inferior portion of the donor area and coarsest at the superior margin.
 The donor site represents the primary limiting factor in hair transplantation, regardless of the technique employed.
 In general, harvesting more than 15 to 20 FU per squared cm is ill-advised, as this may cause donor site thinning.
-NOTE: If necessary, the parietal scalp, submental region, chest and other parts of the body may be used as donor sites, though data regarding efficacy is limited.
+NOTE: If necessary, the parietal scalp, submental region, chest and other parts of the body may be used as donor sites, though data regarding efficacy is limited and the hair characteristics can be very different from scalp hairs.

 Identifying appropriate candidates for hair transplantation includes an evaluation of the following: